envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/ADSA - Master the coding interview data structures algorithms - andrei neagoie/Part I - Content/Chapter 1 - Content/270-what-pseudocode-or-formula-would-you-use-to-desc.md

-Q: What pseudocode or formula would you use to describe the postorder traversal (DFS)?
+Q: What pseudocode or formula would you use to describe the preorder traversal (DFS)?
-A: Algorithm Postorder(tree)
+A: Algorithm Preorder(tree)
-> 1. Traverse the left subtree, i.e., call Postorder(left->subtree)
+> 1. Visit the root.
-> 2. Traverse the right subtree, i.e., call Postorder(right->subtree)
+> 2. Traverse the left subtree, i.e., call Preorder(left->subtree)
-> 3. Visit the root
+> 3. Traverse the right subtree, i.e., call Preorder(right->subtree)
 root=[33,101(r),105] (BT)
-result=[33,105,101]
+result=[101,33,105]
 <!--ID: 1690377272097-->

 ---